natebrennand/cpp_collections/TUTORIAL.md

 This example is directly from the design document regarding implementation.
 To quote the document:
 > The Stream generator fibs, when called with arguments 0 and 1, creates a new Stream that has a head value of 1 and an internal pointer to the function fibs(1, 1).
 Then, when we ask to take(3) elements from the Stream, the structure returns its head, and then lazily computes the remainder of the elements it needs to satisfy our request.
 It does this by returning the result of its stored function pointer.
-In this case, tenfibs would first return 1 becuase that is its head.
+In this case, tenfibs would first return 1 because that is its head.
 It would then return the head of the Stream that results from the evaluation of the function it stores a pointer to, namely fibs(1, 1), which is 1.
 The result of fibs(1, 1) also stores a pointer to another function, fibs(1, 2).
 To find the third and final value, the Stream will evaluate this function and return the resulting Stream's head, which is 2. - Implementation Details: Streams

 We can simply this by using macros to generate Streams rather than depending on `Stream<T>(T head, std::function<T>()> gen)`.